moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 ```
 We use the `visitor: aFamixVisitor importCommentsOf: aNode` method to import the comments of the translation unit node.

-Now if we run our test, it should pass 🟢

 ## Summary
 In this blog post, we have seen how to build a Famix importer for C code using the TreeSitterFamixIntegration framework.
 We have covered the following topics: